linebender/linebender.github.io/content/blog/2024-01-11-xilem-backend-roadmap.md

 I believe Widgets should be owned by the library.
 If your container has children, then the only thing the container will actually own is keys into a structure (probably a slotmap) where the widget is stored.
 This makes a lot of things easier, like serialization and debugging, but it has an impact on the entire backend.
 It's an infrastructure investment.

-Lately, I've seen more and more dicussion of implementing GUI through an ECS.
+Lately, I've seen more and more discussion of implementing GUI through an ECS.
 A lot of that discussion comes from Bevy, which is natural, since the bevy community ~~is made up of ruthless cultists striving to feed ever more sacrifices to the ECS god until it consumes the Earth~~ is intimately familiar with the ECS pattern and has reached a phase where UI work is getting a lot of attention[^2].
 But I've seen discussions about it in the Linebender community too.

 Whether we actually want to use ECS is something we still need to research.